nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 ---
 layout: default
+date: 2017-11-24
 title: "Week In Review #1"
-date: 2017-11-24
+description: "Welcome to the first edition of Week In Review for the Nimiq blockchain project.
+With these articles I hope to bring regular updates of what is publicly happening in the Nimiq blockchain project to the community."
 ---

 # Week In Review #1